Celts Overview- Edinburgh to Killarney

 The Trip

-Follow in the footsteps of the Celts on a captivating cycling tour from Edinburgh to Dublin.
+Follow in the footsteps of the Celts on a captivating cycling tour from Edinburgh to Killarney.
 Ride through Scotland and Ireland’s dramatic landscapes, rich with history, legend, and natural beauty.

 Countries: Scotland, Northern Ireland and Ireland